We Make Small Business Insurance Easier

 How Much Does Business Insurance Cost?

 Many business owners are looking for ways to get cheap business insurance.
 The least expensive business insurance is usually general liability insurance.
-The median cost of a general liability policy ranges from $42 per month or $500 per year.
+The median cost of a general liability policy is around $53 a month.
 While prices are determined on an individual basis, there are certain factors that impact the price of your business insurance:

 - Type of Policy: General liability policies tend to cost the least